 If you are unsure of what developer you are looking for, contact Salesforce customer service and ask.
 Ensuring you have the correct developer for the job is vital for speedy completion and a happy experience all-around.

-Where to Find Developers
+Where to Find Salesforce Developers?

-When looking to hire a developer, you first want to start by defining how long you want this developer around for.
+When looking to hire a Salesforce developer, you first want to start by defining how long you want this developer around for.
 Are you looking to make a quick change?
 Or maybe have a project idea that will take a little longer?
 Choosing the correct developer for your job is important to get it done right.